legokor/INDACT_RobotArm/HardwareDocumentation.md

 > TODO complete this section with mCAD models and diagrams

 The robot arm is constructed from extruded aluminium bars, machined stainless steel plates, aluminium spacer rods, and held together with screws.
-A vertical profile and a paralel ball screw are mounted on a rotary base, forming the Z axis of the arm's movement.
-A carriage riding on this profile is connected to another, horizontal profile, which forms the R axis.
+A vertical profile and a paralel ball screw are mounted on a rotary base, forming the **Z axis** of the arm's movement.
+A carriage riding on this profile is connected to another, horizontal profile, which forms the **R axis**.
 The end-effector, currently a 3D-printed mechanical hand with 5 fingers, is attached to one end of the R axis profile.

-The base enables rotary movement (Phi axis), realised by a stepper motor and belt-drive.
+The base enables rotary movement (**Phi axis**), realised by a stepper motor and belt-drive.
 The Z axis movement is realised by a stepper motor, mounted at the upper end of the Z axis profile, driving the ball screw.
 The R axis movement is realised by a stepper motor mounted on the carriage, driving a studded belt fastened to the R axis profile, similarly to how cheap laser-engravers move.
 The movement of the fingers is realised by 3 servos inside the palm section of the hand assembly.

-We plan to extend the arm's movement capabilities by introducing up to 3 more degrees of freedom through a wrist assembly that would enable tilting and rotation (Theta axis) of the end-effector.
+We plan to extend the arm's movement capabilities by introducing up to 3 more degrees of freedom through a wrist assembly that would enable tilting (Alpha, Beta axes) and rotation (Theta axis) of the end-effector.

 # Power distribution

-The arm is powered from the European power grid (single-phase 230V 50Hz) through the control cabinet.
+The arm is powered from the European power grid (**single-phase 230V 50Hz AC**) through the Electronics Box.
 This cabinet is equipped with a RCD, circuit breaker, mains switch, and 3 separate, galvanically isolated switch-mode AC-to-DC power supplies:

-* PSU1 supplies +24V DC to the stepper motor drivers, is sized to continuously withstand the high currents the motors draw, and wired directly to the motor drivers in the control cabinet.
+* **PSU1** supplies +24V DC to the stepper motor drivers, is sized to continuously withstand the high currents the motors draw, and wired directly to the motor drivers in the Electronics Box.

-* PSU2 supplies +24V DC to the control electronics, for long distance signal wiring, powering a cooling fan, and optical isolation.
-This 24V power line is routed through the main control board and auxiliary control board.
-The auxiliary control board creates its own 5V power with a switch-mode 24VDC-to-5VDC Buck converter.
+* **PSU2** supplies +24V DC to the control electronics, for long distance signal wiring, powering a cooling fan, and optical isolation.
+This 24V power line is routed through the Main Control Board and auxiliary control boards.
+The auxiliary control boards create their own 5V power with switch-mode 24VDC-to-5VDC Buck converters.

-* PSU3 supplies +5V DC to the control electronics, to power digital control and measurement circuitry.
-This 5V power line is routed through the main control board.
-The main control board creates 3.3V for logic-level circuitry with a 5V-to-3V3 Low-Dropout linear regulator (LDO).
+* **PSU3** supplies +5V DC to the control electronics, to power digital control and measurement circuitry.
+This 5V power line is routed through the Main Control Board.
+The Main Control Board creates a 3.3V supply rail for logic-level circuitry with a 5V-to-3V3 Low-Dropout linear regulator (LDO).

-The Emergency Stop (ESTOP) button breaks both 24V lines, but not 5V, so the ESTOP event can be logged by the control logic.
+The **Emergency Stop** (ESTOP) button breaks the PSU1 24V circuit, but not 5V, so the ESTOP event can be logged by the control logic.

 The diagram below shows how power is distributed.